balukov/e2e-best-practices/README.md

 ### 🧩 Choose type of storing tests

 There are two options for storing tests in files: app-pages and app-actions.
+The type of storing depends on the project.
+Think about the future when you choose.
+If you want to run tests particularly, which tests should be run?
+"Profile page tests" which do all checks for the profile page or "Purchase tests" which check all stages for buying.
+It's not strong definitions and your project can use both simultaneously, it's complicated but it's possible.
+I recommend starting from app-pages and if you understand this doesn't fit then to switch to app-actions.

 🔘 App-pages